nickblakewylie/software_engineering_testing/09-semester-project/01-sprint-1.md

 1. Sprint 1: Requirements/Deployment setup (Requirements document, link to deployed server)
 2. Sprint 2: Design (Fully fleshed out design.
 What are you going to build.
 As much detail as possible)
 3. Sprint 3: Code and Testing Iteration 1 (At least a "Hello World")
-4. Sprint 4: Code and Tesinng Iteration 2 (Your final product)
+4. Sprint 4: Code and Tesinng Iteration 2 (Your final product) [if you build notebooks, using https://github.com/augur/augur-community-reports, your final submission should include a running version of an exported Python program.]

 ### Looking for Requirements?
 1. Look at https://chaoss.community/metrics